bryankhelven/genipapo/training/TRAINING.md

 ## Acknowledgments

-Please cite appropriately if you use these corpora in your research.:
+Please cite appropriately if you use these corpora in your research:

 - **UD_Portuguese-DANTEStocks**
   - Repository: [https://github.com/UniversalDependencies/UD_Portuguese-DANTEStocks](https://github.com/UniversalDependencies/UD_Portuguese-DANTEStocks)